sulis-hpc/sulis-hpc.github.io/software.markdown

 AOCL | AMD Optimized libraries (AOCL) based on LLVM 13.0 | [AOCL/4.0-ilp64](#aocl40-ilp64) <BR>[AOCL/4.0-lp64](#aocl40-lp64) <BR>
 archspec | A library for detecting, labeling, and reasoning about microarchitectures | [archspec/0.1.3](#archspec013) <BR>
 Arm-Forge | Arm Forge includes a graphical debugger, parallel profiler, and an application performance reports tool. | [Arm-Forge/22.1.1](#arm-forge2211) <BR>
+Armadillo | Armadillo is an open-source C++ linear algebra library (matrix maths) aiming towards a good balance between speed and ease of use.
+Integer, floating point and complex numbers are supported, as well as a subset of trigonometric and statistics functions. | [Armadillo/14.0.0](#armadillo1400) <BR>
+arpack-ng | ARPACK is a collection of Fortran77 subroutines designed to solve large scale eigenvalue problems. | [arpack-ng/3.9.0](#arpack-ng390) <BR>
 Arrow | Apache Arrow (incl.
 PyArrow Python bindings), a cross-language development platform for in-memory data. | [Arrow/6.0.0](#arrow600) <BR>
 arrow-R | R interface to the Apache Arrow C++ library | [arrow-R/6.0.0.2-R-4.1.2](#arrow-r6002-r-412) <BR>
 ASE | ASE is a python package providing an open source Atomic Simulation Environment in the Python scripting language.From version 3.20.1 we also include the ase-ext package, it contains optional reimplementationsin C of functions in ASE.
 ASE uses it automatically when installed. | [ASE/3.20.1](#ase3201) <BR>[ASE/3.21.1](#ase3211) <BR>[ASE/3.22.0](#ase3220) <BR>[ASE/3.22.1](#ase3221) <BR>